Guide to Cannabis Labeling and Packaging

 Opaque in the case of an edible product

-If the package contains more than one serving of cannabis product, it must be re-sealable so that child-resistance is maintained throughout the life of the package.
+If the package contains more than one serving of cannabis product, it shall be re-sealable

 labeling requirements for cannabis companies